 The Federal Housing Administration (FHA) was a creation of the National Housing Act of 1934.
 The intent of this legislation was to advance home ownership and extend families with refinance possibilities not possible during the great depression.

 The Federal Housing Administration insures lenders against loss in the event of foreclosure.
-There are maximum mortgage amounts, and the maximum loan amount will deviate from state to state and county to county you can see the Arizona FHA loan limits on the FHA Loan Page.
+There are maximum FHA mortgage amounts, and the maximum loan amount will deviate from state to state and county to county.
+You can see the Arizona FHA loan limits on the FHA Loan Page.

 - The minimum down payment for an FHA mortgage is only3.5%.